litlfred/ITI.VHL/input/pagecontent/volume-1.md

 - Patient or their designated caregiver accesses Personal Health Information via a patient facing application (e.g., Jurisdictional Patient Portal).
 - Patient or their designated caregiver requests access to a shareable patient summary, on option available within their patient facing application.
 - Patient or their designated caregiver is presented with applicable privacy and/or security forms such as a consent statement, requirements for a PIN, passcode, validity time frame etc., according to jurisdictional policies.
-- Patient or their designated caregiver reviews the information presented and determines if they would like to proceed.
-If yes,proceed to step 4a.
-Otherwise, proceed to step 4b.
+- Patient or their designated caregiver reviews the information presented and selects information they'd like to share.
+- Patient determines if they would like to proceed.
-  - Patient or their designated caregiver completes the privacy and security forms.
-Proceed to step 5.
+  - If yes,proceed to complete the privacy and security forms.
-  - Patient or their designated caregiver decide not to complete the privacy and security forms.
-The request for their shareable patient summary is terminated.
-Process complete.
-(Refer to alternate flow for step 4b)
+  - If no, Patient or their designated caregiver decide not to complete the privacy and security forms.
+The request for their verifiable patient summary is terminated.
+- If process was completed, the VHL requester makes the request with defined parameters of PIN, passcode, validity time etc to the VHL creator
+- VHL creator issues VHL

 **Post-conditions:**